 Medicare only covers hearing tests in certain situations.
 It won't cover hearing exams for reasons solely related to hearing aids.
 For example, if you already have hearing aids and want a hearing test to reevaluate your hearing loss, Medicare will likely deny coverage.

-However, if your doctor orders a diagnostic hearing exam to determine whether or not you need medical treatment, Medicare Part B will offer .
+However, if your doctor orders a diagnostic hearing exam to determine whether or not you need medical treatment, Medicare Part B may offer coverage4.
 That doesn't mean it's free.
-You will need to pay:
+You may need to pay:

 - 20 percent of the Medicare-approved amount